-Receiving my doctorate from the University of Oxford, I am currently a Kent Postdoctoral Fellow in the Department of History, University of Saskatchewan.
-I was the Economic History Society Tawney Fellow (a postdoctoral/junior research fellow) at the Institute of Historical Research in the University of London’s School of Advanced Study, an affiliated researcher in the Department of East Studies, University of Cambridge, and a visiting scholar at the Center for Chinese Studies in Taiwan.
-I am a historian of China (esp. early modern and modern periods) and Hong Kong, with particular emphasis on the maritime and river world, empires and colonialism, frontiers and borderlands, and race and ethnicity.
-With a reading knowledge of Manchu, an official language of Qing-dynasty China, I have also published work in Manchu studies.
+Receiving my doctorate from the University of Oxford, I am the Elizabeth and Cecil Kent Postdoctoral Fellow in the Department of History, University of Saskatchewan.
+In 2016-17, I was the Economic History Society Tawney Fellow at the Institute of Historical Research, University of London; an affiliated researcher in Chinese studies and a Wolfson College research associate at the University of Cambridge; and a visiting scholar at the Center for Chinese Studies in Taiwan.
+I am a historian of early modern and modern China with particular attention to the maritime and river world, empires and colonialism, frontiers and borderlands, and race and ethnicity.
+Growing up in Hong Kong and possessing a reading knowledge of Manchu, an official language of Qing-dynasty China, I have published work in Hong Kong studies and Manchu studies.

 I am completing my research monograph entitled “Invisibles across the Shores: The Opium War and the Transition of Late Imperial China’s Littorals,” which offers a new interpretation of the first Opium War (1839-42) by revealing the missing links between the Qing-British military clashes and the society of China’s littorals—the liminal areas straddling the shorelines (coastal strips, islands’ fringes, and delta waters) overshadowed by the emphasis on the postwar “treaty ports” and the rural-urban divide.
 Through exploring the cross-shore ventures (junk trade, piracy, convoying, opium smuggling, and provisioning) of the Chinese people in the overlapping and interstitial spaces between the Qing and British empires, the book explains both the immediate and long-term impact of the Opium War on Chinese littoral society at local, regional, empirewide, and transnational levels.

 (Last update: April 24, 2018)